edendao/omniprotocol/README.md

   }
 ```

+Interested in building with eden dao protocol? **[Let's collaborate!](https://edendao.typeform.com/to/qrHGVQtx)**

 ## Eden Dao Note is an Omnichain ERC20

 New DAOs spend too much wasted time agonizing on which chain to launch on.
 Eden Dao illuminates the omnichain path with Note: A gas-optimized, secure ERC20 with simple cross-chain bridging built in.

+As an ERC20 Note, what you use this for is up to you:

+1. Send notes across chains for omnichain DAO2DAO partnerships
+2. Have an omnichain DAO token so you can use whatever combination of tooling you want (e.g. Coordinape on ETH and Colony on Gnosis Chain)

+Interested in building with eden dao protocol? **[Let's collaborate!](https://edendao.typeform.com/to/qrHGVQtx)**

-To create your own Note, register a [Comptroller](./src/auth/ComptrollerFactory.sol), use that to create a [Note](./src/mint/NoteFactory.sol), and enable the [Omniportal](./src/mint/Omniportal.sol) to mint and burn your note:
+At a high level, to create your own Note, register a [Comptroller](./src/auth/ComptrollerFactory.sol), use that to create a [Note](./src/mint/NoteFactory.sol), and enable the [Omniportal](./src/mint/Omniportal.sol) to mint and burn your note:

 ```solidity
 uint8 portalRole = 0;